 Why We Invest

-J-PAL South Asia, a unit of the Abdul Latif Jameel Poverty Action Lab (J-PAL), has earned a reputation among policymakers in India for being a trusted partner.
+J-PAL South Asia, a unit of the Abdul Latif Jameel Poverty Action Lab (J-PAL), has earned a reputation among policy makers in India for being a trusted partner.
 Its track record in research and technical advising positions the organization to identify and support a wide array of effective interventions.
-It operates nine regional offices and fields a team of roughly 1,200 staff members, and this team has undertaken dozens of initiatives that have benefited millions of people in communities across India.
+It operates nine regional offices with a team of roughly 1,200 office and field staff, and this team has undertaken dozens of initiatives that have benefited millions of people in communities across India.

 With its wealth of connections across India, J-Pal South Asia has a singular ability to navigate the complex set of structures that make up the country’s system of government.
 Unlike many other countries with high rates of poverty, India features a relatively robust public sector.
 Especially at the state level, government agencies in India can provide crucial infrastructure and funding for poverty alleviation efforts.
 Partnering with those agencies, therefore, is a key part of any strategy to create durable change on a large scale.